Board and Staff

 Pete HouskaAs Regional Director of Producer Services for the National Pork Producers Council (NPPC) Peter Houska is directly involved with U.S. pork producers in an effort to increase awareness of NPPC Programs and participation in the Strategic Investment Program primarily in Iowa.
 Peter also represents NPPC at various producer functions.

-Cody McKinleyAs Director of State and National Relations for NPPC, McKinley is the primary point of contact for state pork organizations with NPPC.
-McKinley will assist and support program staff at the state and national level in conducting work on behalf of pork producers and the U.S. pork industry, facilitate state-oriented planning/programing and staff NPPC’s organizational development activities.
+Cody McKinleyAs Assistant Vice President of State and National Relations for NPPC, McKinley is the primary point of contact for state pork organizations with NPPC.
+McKinley will assist and support program staff at the state and national level in conducting work on behalf of pork producers and the U.S. pork industry, facilitate state-oriented planning/programming and staff NPPC’s organizational development activities.

 Angela O’HaraExecutive Assistant to the CEO